 The Hoover WindTunnel is noted for its cord rewind feature which enables the 25 ft. cord to be retracted into the unit with the tap of a pedal.
 This feature was frequently mentioned by users who found it convenient not having to wrap the cord around the vacuum the old-fashion way.
-It also uses a HEPA filter, which is useful for trapping allergens; the filter is reusable and can easily be rinsed clean by running it under the faucet.
+It also uses a HEPA filter, which is useful for trapping allergens.

 The Shark Navigator Lift-Away features an ergonomic handle with a Lift-Away canister attachment that is useful for removing those cobwebs from the door frame or ceiling corners.
 Additional attachments include a crevice tool and a turbo pet power brush for effectively cleaning those hard-to-reach areas and removing pet hair lodged in the carpet.
 One owner, however, did express dismay at the short length of the hose and that the vacuum tips over with even a slight tug.